 - Canned artichoke hearts

-Pro tip: You should have a bowl of ice water ready so you can immediately plunge the asparagus into the ice water to stop the cooking process, and then immediately remove it from the ice water and drain well.
+Pro tip: You should have a bowl of ice water ready before the water starts boiling so you can immediately plunge the asparagus into the ice water to stop the cooking process, and then immediately remove it from the ice water and drain well.

 Step 2.
 While the asparagus is cooling, cook the pasta according to package directions, drain it well and put it in a large bowl.